Yonatan-Awlachew/New-BuildingAI-Project/README.md

 - Geo-location data for nearby transport hubs and travel updates.

 **AI methods:**

-- **Recommendation Systems** will suggest routes and accommodations.
+- **Recommendation Systems**: suggest personalized travel options (routes, accommodations, activities) based on user preferences and past behavior.
+These systems use collaborative filtering to recommend items liked by similar users and content-based filtering to suggest items similar to those the user has shown interest in.

-- **Natural Language Processing (NLP)** to process user queries like "Find the fastest way from Rijeka to Messina."
+- **Natural Language Processing (NLP)**: enables the app to understand and process user queries in natural language.
+It uses intent recognition to extract key details (e.g., source, destination) and entity recognition to identify places and dates.
+The system can then provide tailored travel recommendations and answers to user queries.

-- **Optimization algorithms** for finding the most efficient travel plans.
+- **Optimization algorithms**: calculate the most efficient travel plans, considering factors like cost, time, and user preferences.
+Techniques like Dijkstra's Algorithm and Genetic Algorithms help find the best routes and itineraries, ensuring that users get the most efficient travel options based on their needs.

 ## How is it used?